News flash

 A Schematic Diagram

 A schematic diagram of this ability can be made by enclosing a large area with a closed curve to represent a large amount, a genius-sized amount, of this ability to think flexibly.
-(Fig. 1)
+(Figure 1)

 We sketch some rectangular filing cases around the top of this closed area.
 These represent our memory storage.
 Here the information from good experiences is filed after being understood in terms of similarities and differences to other data.
-(Fig. 2)
+(Figure 2)

 On this diagram we will trace the natural functioning of a human and the occurrence of damage and mis-function.